brianameyer31415/UofI-Associate-Web-Application-Developer-Code-Test/README.md

 | 6           | Ginger Meyer  | 3             | Networking      | 5                     | 2                  | 2024-12-01 00:00:00    | 2024-12-31 23:59:59    |
 | 11          | Mark Korte    | 3             | Networking      | 3                     | 3                  | 2024-12-01 00:00:00    | 2024-12-31 23:59:59    |

 Similar to the first solution, this script will encounter issues if no additional data is added to the tickets table.
-In this case, it will stop producing results starting February 1, 2025.
+In this case, it will stop producing results starting March 1, 2025.

 </br>
 </br>